wenhe-jia/TIVE/README.md

 TIVE is meant as a drop-in replacement for the [YouTubeVIS Evaluation toolkit]([https://github.com/youtubevos/cocoapi]), get detailed evaluation results on YoutubeVIS-2021-minival subset.
 For usage, see [example.py](examples/tive_evaluate.py)

-This prints evaluation summary tables for [SeqFormer](https://github.com/wjf5203/VNext) to the console:
+Below are example evaluation summary tables for result.json of [SeqFormer](https://github.com/wjf5203/VNext) to the console:
 ```

 -- results_seq_r50 --